 Organizations could learn a lot from teachers and the classroom.
 The environment is all about sharing knowledge, increasing engagement, and developing people.
 There are a lot of analogies to be made; unfortunately, bullying is also something that seeped into our minds when we were kids and then we smuggled those bad habits with us into the workplace.
 This has significant impact on employee engagement, and following on from there to employee retention.

-All about collaboration and the future of work
+How analytics will impact the future of work

 Posts by Erik Mashkilleyson:

 Trust and teamwork are in a crisis if you ask managers.
 If you are a knowledge worker, you are working remotely in the COVID spring of 2020; whether you want to or not.
-Everyone has become intimately familiar with remote collaboration – instant messaging, simultaneous editing, and gawking at your colleagues' bookshelves in video calls – the most used tools being Slack, Zoom, Microsoft Teams, and Google's G Suite.
+Everyone has become intimately familiar with remote team collaboration – instant messaging, simultaneous editing, and gawking at your colleagues' bookshelves in video calls – the most used tools being Slack, Zoom, Microsoft Teams, and Google's G Suite.
 And Sharepoint for some, you poor souls.